• 日本語

 Teita Iwabuchi / Motoi Takahashi (★)

-Dance Base Yokohama (DaBY) has launched a new project, “Dance Base Yokohama International Dance Project “Wings” for the next generation of creators who want to spread their wings to the world.
+Dance Base Yokohama (DaBY) has launched a new project, “Dance Base Yokohama International Dance Project “Wings” by Dance Base Yokohama for Emerging Creators”.

-This project aims to increase the international presence of Japanese creators, nurture leading Japanese artists, producers, dramaturgs and critics, and create opportunities for overseas performances and further revivals of their works.
+The project aims to increase the international presence of Japanese creators, nurture leading Japanese artists, producers, dramaturges, and critics, and create opportunities for overseas performances and further revivals of their works.

 The project is named “Wings” (read: wings), and the 12 creators will experience the process of planning, creation, first performance, overseas presentation, and re-staging, through a series of training sessions including dialogues with mentors and instructors, overseas visits, and presentations at trade fairs.
 The 12 creators experience the process of planning, creation, first performance, overseas presentation, and re-staging.
 Along with this activity, we expressed our desire to develop an environment in which DaBY can take a leap forward internationally, and to broaden the scope of creators’ activities.